Shangrilá: History

 Originally a seaside resort, now it is a residential neighbourhood and resort of Ciudad de la Costa.
 It was created in 1946 on 57 hectares, which were owned by the Sociedad Anónima Hipotecaria de Adquisiciones, Negocios, Inversiones y Locaciones.
 Between 1985 and 1996 its population increased 70%.

+In 1965 happened a notorious event in Shangrilá: the Mossad assassinated Latvian Nazi collaborator Herberts Cukurs, who was hiding there.

 Population

 In 2011 Shangrilá had a population of 3,195.